szoftveres/RF_Microwave/LNA_design/README.md

 ### The design:

+This is a bilateral case, meaning that any change in the matching conditions on one port of the transistor affects the other one, due to the internal feedback capacitance.
+Therefore matching has to be carried out simultaneously on both ports.

-The transistor is biased to ~4.5mA (minimum noise figure, according to the datasheet) and both ports are simulateneously matched with parallel open stubs.
+The transistor is biased to ~4.5mA (minimum noise figure, according to the datasheet) and the ports are matched with single parallel open stubs.
 Gain is on the order of ~10dB with good (but narrow-band) input match at 915MHz (ISM mid-band).

 ![screen](screen.png)